<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Before start engaging with multiple stakeholders, you must determine the purpose of this engagement by conducting an assessment.

-This assessment approach consists in identifying and prioritising the sustainability issues that are most important for your organisation and your stakeholders.
-This process – also called a materiality assessment – when well-executed can really help focus your sustainability reporting efforts.
+This assessment approach consists of identifying and prioritising the sustainability issues that are most important for your organisation and your stakeholders.
+This process – also called a materiality assessment – when well-executed, can really help focus your sustainability reporting efforts.

 Your materiality assessment should be aligned with the organisation’s overall corporate strategy and help prioritise business risks and opportunities.